ytakano/lunarlang/specification/lunar.md

 local loading path.
 If "bar.buzz" is imported in the "foo.lunar", "/home/user/project/bar/buzz.lunar" is looked up first of all.
-If there is no "buzz.lunar" on the module local loading hath, then "/home/usr/.lunar/include/bar/buzz.lunar" is looked up finally.
+If there is no "buzz.lunar" on the module local loading path, then "/home/usr/.lunar/include/bar/buzz.lunar" is looked up finally.